penseipublicidade/website/docs/reference/types/boxshadow.md

 ### `offset`

 An instance of `Offset` class - the displacement of the shadow from the casting element.
 Positive x/y offsets will shift the shadow to the right and down, while negative offsets shift the shadow to the left and up.
 The offsets are relative to the position of the element that is casting it.

-Default is `ft.Offset(0,0)`.
+Value is of type [`Offset`](/docs/reference/types/offset) and defaults to `Offset(0,0)`.

 ### `spread_radius`

 The amount the box should be inflated prior to applying the blur.

 Defaults to `0.0.`.

 ## Usage example